TALXIS/docs/src/en/developer-guide/applications/solution-components/general.md

 Let´s make it simple.
 (This do not applies on field definitions!
 Just references in **AppModule_managed.xml** or **solution.xml**)

 **Entity:**
-- Use `behavior="1"` while contributing in Talxis or adding brand new custom entity in PCT solution.
+- Use `behavior="1"` while contributing in TALXIS or adding brand new custom entity in PCT solution.
-- Use `behavior="2"` while extending an existing solution from Talxis in PCT.
+- Use `behavior="2"` while extending an existing solution from TALXIS in PCT.

 **Everything else:**
 - Use `behavior="0"` if needed.